Cap26803/Optimizing-Link-State-Routing-Algorithm/README.md

 # Optimizing Link State Routing Algorithm

 ## Problem Statement
-This project aims to optimize the Link State Routing Algorithm (LSRA) using NetworkX, a Python library for graph analysis.
-The project focuses on enhancing the efficiency of shortest path calculations, reducing routing convergence time, and simplifying LSRA implementation for network simulations.
+This project aims to address the limitations of the baseline LSRA by exploring and implementing optimization techniques to improve its efficiency in calculating shortest paths.
+The focus will be on reducing the time complexity of the algorithm, particularly for large-scale network simulations.

 ## Objectives
 1. Enhance the efficiency of shortest path calculations.